dforth/LifeOfConway/README.md

 I wanted a new fun project, so I decided to work with the HTML 5 Canvas and revisit Conway's Game of Life.
 I have been inspired and fascinated with the Game of Life algorithm since I first saw it in college.
 I still have an ACM magazine from college that talked about it.
 The complex and mesmerizing patterns that such a simple set of rules create is amazing.

+## Warning

+This code will only work in a modern browser that supports ES6 Modules.
+[Does your browser support this?](http://caniuse.com/#feat=es6-module)

 ## Goals